 Red is the give-away.
 Bright colors signal a big pay-off in lycopene, an antioxidant repeatedly studied in humans and found to protect against a whole slew of cancers… prostate, breast, endometrial, lung, and colorectal, for starters.

 Watermelon offers lots of beta-carotene and another antioxidant, vitamin C. Besides helping lycopene to ward off cancer, these vitamins also battle heart disease, arthritis, and asthma.

 Then there is the mineral potassium, guardian of our cardiovascular system, brain, and kidneys.

-Finally, watermelon provides lots of the master mineral Magnesium.
+Finally, watermelon provides lots of the master mineral magnesium.
 Magnesium is the big boss for over 300 cellular metabolic functions.
-Poor soils make it scarce in today’s foods.
-Lack of Magnesium is related to most of our population’s poor health.
-Symptoms are irritability, tension, sleep disorders, and muscular cramping.
-After that, it’s heart attacks and other serious illnesses.
+Poor soils make magnesium scarce in today’s foods.
+Lack of magnesium is related to irritability, tension, sleep disorders, and muscular cramping, including the heart muscle (attack!).

 How to enjoy watermelon

 Watermelons retain most of their nutrition even after being cut and stored in the fridge.
 But watermelon is best eaten at room temperature when the flavor, plus the phytonutrient capacity, is at its best.

 Just quarter a large watermelon berry and slice off slabs.
 Eat the flesh right off the rind and spit out the seeds.